apottr/nexrad-something/README.md

 ## structure
 msg31:
   azimuth iterates 1-359
-  elevation remains the same per sweep range increments from 2.0km to 460.0km
+  elevation remains the same per sweep
+  range increments from 2.0km to 460.0km

+## math!!

+# for display on a PPI station

+X = r * sin(A) + X_c
+Y = r * cos(A) + Y_c

+where "r" is range, "A" is azimuth, "X_c" is the X coordinate of the origin, "Y_c" is the Y coordinate of the origin.

+# for conversion into LL

 ## Links